schorg/ceu-osx/Instructions.md

 	cd ceu-sdl/

 In order to build the SDL samples substitute the Makefile.
-We use clang for compilation, CPP as the c-preprocessor for Céu.

 	cp ../ceu-osx/Makefile .

+On OS X we use clang for compilation, CPP (which seems to be a shortcut for clang -E) as the c-preprocessor for Céu.
+CPP Mac OS X seems to be more strict than cpp on Linux concerning the include path ("-I." instead of "-I .").

 Use make to build the samples, for example: